-I now feel more reassured now, but who are you?
+I now feel more reassured, but who are you?

-‘Vintage Gold Watches London Limited’ is a partnership, based in Bayswater, London W2.
-We are very close to the North (North-West) side of Hyde Park and opposite Kensington High Street Tube Station.
+‘Vintage Gold Watches London Limited’ is a partnership, based in Kensington High Street, London W8 4SG .
+We are very close to the Hyde Park and opposite Kensington High Street Tube Station.
 We’re also a short cab ride from Paddington Railway Station.
-The two main partners have each over 25 years experience in collecting, buying and selling vintage watches and therefore Vintage Gold Watches London Limited offers a good combination of strong experience and old-fashioned values of attention, service and reliability, plus of course, internet prices and convenience.
-As we are predominantly an online business, you will benefit from considerable savings, compared to similar vintage watch dealers with shop premises and other associated overheads.
-Indeed there are some excellent London based ‘bricks and mortar’ vintage watch dealers we can point you to with prices double and sometimes treble the prices you see here.
+The two main partners have each over 25-years experience in collecting, buying and selling vintage watches, and therefore, Vintage Gold Watches London Limited offers a good combination of strong experience and old-fashioned values of attention, service and reliability, plus of course, internet prices and convenience.
+As we are predominantly an online business, you will benefit from considerable savings compared to similar vintage watch dealers with shop premises and other associated overheads.
+Indeed, there are some excellent London based ‘bricks and mortar’ vintage watch dealers we can point you to with prices double and sometimes treble the prices you see here.